Quarry Rock engagement photos with Alex and Rob

 Here’s what I recommend:

-Start early.
-Before 9 AM if possible.
-You’ll avoid the crowds and catch the best light.
+- Get there early.
+Before 7 AM is best.
+You’ll beat the crowds and catch soft, beautiful light.

-Pack a second outfit.
-Hike up in something breathable, change into your photoshoot look at the top.
+- Pack a second outfit.
+Hike in something breathable and change at the top.

-Bring snacks and water.
-The trail’s short but it helps keep your energy up.
+- Bring snacks and water.
+Helps keep your energy up.

-Yes, dogs are welcome on leash.
-If you’re planning to include your pup in your shoot, just be sure they’re good on trails and around other people.
+Can we bring our dog?
+Yep.
+Dogs are welcome on leash.
+If your pup is part of your shoot, just make sure they’re good on trails and with other hikers.

+Best time of year for photos here?
 Late spring through early fall is ideal.
 Summer mornings are especially nice.
-Winter can be muddy and slippery.
+Winter tends to be muddy and slippery.

 Let your engagement session be more than just a shoot.
-Let it be a memory.
-If you’re dreaming of something adventurous and honest, this might be the place.
+Let it be a real memory.

 Be the first to comment